dlang/DIPs/DIPs/DIP1xxx.md

 }
 ```
 may contain only `static assert`, `static foreach` and `static if` statements and `enum` and `alias` declarations.
-Each `static assert` in the block statement, including those in unrolled `static foreach`statements and satisfied
+Each `static assert` in the block statement, including those in unrolled `static foreach` statements and satisfied
-`static if`statements, must pass for the template to be a viable overload.
+`static if` statements, must pass for the constraint to be satisfied.

-All `static assert` must pass for the template to be viable.
+All constraints must be satisfied for the template to be viable.

 This also applies to constraints on template mixins, functions, methods, classes, interfaces, structs and unions.